sourcegraph/handbook/content/company-info-and-process/policies/cloud-security-policy.md

 Our Cloud IAM is designed to enforce the principles of least privilege and segregation of duties.
 Access to any non-public data must require MFA options.
 Access to Restricted and Private data must require approval.
 Wherever possible access logs should be collected and monitored.

-## Infrastructure-as-code and Change Management
+## Infrastructure-as-code and change management

 All assets containing Private or Restricted data should be defined and config through Infrastructure-as-Code (IaC).
 All changes to the infrastructure must be approved.
 Wherever possible changes should be made through automation and manual operations limited.